About this listing

 A fundraising event for AIDS Project Los Angeles (APLA) and other AIDS service organizations across LA County, the AIDS Walk begins at the Pacific Design Center in West Hollywood with over 25,000 people walking 6.2 miles to raise money for this very important cause.
 Founded by four friends in 1982, APLA is a community-based, volunteer-supported organization with local, national and global reach.
 Visit (website hidden) for more information.

-Washer and dryer available in the shared foyer.
-(The entryway/laundry area is the only shared space.)
 The back bamboo patio off your bedroom is just for you (and sometimes my dogs.
 But I never use your back patio when a guest is here so it's private for you.
-I try to ensure no doggie "gifts" are ever left; beyond that I never go out there.
-You have a totally private patio suite!
+I try to ensure no doggie "gifts" are ever left; beyond that I never go out there.)
+There are no neighbors to look over the wood perimeter fence, so you have a totally private patio suite!

 Interaction with Guests

-Only when you desire it.
+Read the reviews!
+Interaction is only when you desire it.
 I've had guests here for two weeks I literally saw only upon checkin and checkout.
 Others stop by the kitchen every day for guidance.
 (Between 9am-7pm I'm fine with either.
-And I'm virtually always avail via email, my preferred method of communication.)
+And I'm virtually always avail via email, which is my preferred method of communication.)

 Local west hollywood shuttle (free) and bigger city buses all have stops steps from the house.
 I also often have coupons for Lyft, Uber & local taxi services.
 Just ask.
 Feel free to borrow my bike and helmet FREE (just make sure you lock it properly while out.)